oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

 1. Download the [Live lab](https://objectstorage.us-phoenix-1.oraclecloud.com/p/DbyNqi_TZoc1xqIyYIwGUX4L4eWDRx-AE1lkuB3RLygz7yilHT86D5MnojTckjxZ/n/oicpm/b/oiclivelabs/o/oic3/hcm-cloud/bulk-import/bulk-import.zip) files and unzip if not already done.

-2. Open the file *allpersons.xsd* in a text editor.
+2. Open the file *worker-hdl.nxsd* in a text editor.

 3. Locate the **schema** element at the beginning of the file.